M.S. in Strategic Communication

 Interact with faculty, staff, and current students; tour labs, classrooms, and new facilities; and get essential information about the admissions process.

 The online strategic communication curriculum includes 30 credit hours of graduate-level coursework in public relations, advertising, social media, marketing, and leadership.
-Coursework also includes a three weekend residency on campus at the start of the program where you will be introduced to the field of strategic communication and acquire necessary skills in quantitative analysis and economics.
-A one weekend residency focused on video and design at the beginning of the fourth semester prepares you to be a content creator.
+Coursework also includes a one weekend residency on campus at the start of the program where you will be introduced to the field of strategic communication and acquire necessary skills in quantitative analysis and economics.
+A one weekend residency focused on video and design in the last semester prepares you to be a content creator.

 The program culminates with a capstone course on brand management and the opportunity to either complete an executive apprenticeship where you live or explore strategic communication in Europe during a ten-day global experience.